 You do not select your courses.
 They are input for you based on the courses listed and approved on your Repeat Teaching application.
 Course selections will begin to be entered on your student record at the end of August, and only after your Repeat Teaching has been officially approved (if you opted to sit assessments in the Undergraduate In-year Resit and Deferred Assessment Period (UG RDAP)).

 If you wish to make any changes to the courses you have already had approved you must email your Departmental Tutor or Programme Director to gain permission for the change.
 The Repeat Teaching Panel will also need to approve any course change requests.
 Course changes will only be made in exceptional cases and only whilst the course selection window is open.
 Once the course selection window closes, no changes will be made.
 It is not possible to change courses if you have previously passed any of the assessment components of the course (such as a Lent Term exam or a summative essay).

 Can I apply for Repeat Teaching in just some of my outstanding units?

-To be eligible for Repeat Teaching you must demonstrate long-term extenuating circumstances that impacted you during the academic year and prevented you engaging with or benefitting from the teaching the first time around.
+To be eligible for Repeat Teaching you must demonstrate long-term extenuating circumstances that impacted you during the academic year and prevented you engaging with the teaching the first time around.
 We would therefore expect that these circumstances will have affected all of your units and would generally advise that you receive Repeat Teaching in all outstanding units.
 If you do not wish to, you should explain clearly on your request why you don’t need Repeat Teaching for all units.

-You will be If you have automatically re-entered for all your outstanding assessments, even if you are not granted Repeat Teaching in all outstanding units.
+You will be automatically re-entered for all your outstanding assessments, even if you are not granted Repeat Teaching in all outstanding units.
 Full details regarding this process are available on the re-entry webpage.
 Note that you are only eligible to receive teaching in courses that you have formally been granted Repeat Teaching in so will not be permitted to attend classes without Repeat Teaching being granted.